Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Methods

 An example of the results of these calculations is shown in Fig.~\ref{fig:gradient}, obtained from a $4\times 3$ $t-J$ cluster at fixed $U/t=30$ and $T/t=0.5$.
 The left column plots the nearest-neighbor $C_\text{ss}$ and smallest-triangle $C_{\text{hss},\text{dss}}$ correlators (see Section~\ref{subsec:correlators}) as a function of density at selected values of the gradient $\Delta$ (measured in $t/\rm{site}$).
 The right column plots the same quantities as a function of the gradient strength at three example densities, chosen to be below, above, or at half-filling.
 In this regime, we find the spin-spin correlations close to a Mott insulator remain robust even in the presence of gradients $\sim10t/\rm{site}$.
 The spin-spin correlations at finite doping and three-point correlations, however, are more significantly affected by gradients.

-We can interpret the robustness of correlations at half-filling and the lack of robustness away from half-filling as follows.
-In the presence of gradients, resonant tunneling responsible for dopant induced kinetic magnetism is impeded by the site-to-site potential offsets.
-However, virtual tunneling responsible for superexchange interactions at half-filling in a Mott insulator is still allowed (see for example \cite{hirthe_magnetically_mediated,annabelle_mixD}).
+This difference in sensitivity to gradients in doped vs undoped systems reflects the kinetic nature of the magnetism at finite doping.
+Dopant mobility is reduced in the presence of gradients, due to the suppression of resonant tunneling by site-to-site potential offsets.
+Potential gradients thus suppress kinetic magnetism, which results from the motion of dopants.
+In contrast, the virtual tunneling responsible for superexchange interactions at half-filling in a Mott insulator is relatively unaffected by potential gradients (see for example \cite{hirthe_magnetically_mediated,annabelle_mixD}).
+As a result, magnetism at half-filling is much more robust to potential gradients than it is at finite doping.

 Qualitatively, the most significant consequence of potential gradients is a strong reduction and even reversal of the hole-spin-spin correlator $C_\text{hss}$ on the hole-doped side, which we address by specifically using trap compensation in the related dataset of Fig.~\ref{fig:short_range}.
 Quantitatively, we expect gradients to overall decrease the doublon-spin-spin correlators on the particle-doped side (Figs.~\ref{fig:long_range} and \ref{fig:short_range}), to decrease the magnitude of the spin-spin correlator $C_\text{ss}$ on the hole-doped side, and to increase of the critical particle doping $\delta_\text{FM}$ where the spin-spin correlator $C_\text{ss}$ becomes ferromagnetic (Fig.~\ref{fig:spin}).